How To Ease Your Family’s Dental Anxiety

 Pediatric Dentists Help Kids Feel Comfortable

 If you started taking your child to the dentist as an infant or toddler, they’re no doubt familiar with routine dental appointments.
 Are you taking your child to your general dentist?
 Consider if that’s the best dentist for them.
-A pediatric dentist is trained to move more quickly and efficiently than a dentist who works on adults.
+A pediatric dentist is trained to move more quickly and efficiently than a dentist who works with adults.
 They’re educated in (and after) dental school on the best ways to distract and keep kids still for their cleanings.

 Sometimes choosing a reward that your child can have after each dental visit can help ease their dental anxiety.
 Some pediatric dentists even offer their own rewards, allowing kids to choose an item from a treasure box after their exam.
 This positive reinforcement can help children develop positive feelings toward the dentist as they grow up.